 Baked Bread with Herb Butter

-Serve it warm with special herb butter.
+When your bread is done, serve it warm with this tasty herb butter.

-- Whip organic butter with fresh minced garlic and parsley, which actually help absorption of the iron and zinc in the grains!
+- Whip softened organic butter with fresh minced garlic and parsley, which actually help absorption of the iron and zinc in the grains!

 3 Party-Pleasing Snacks For Healthy Bones